unoplatform/uno/doc/articles/faq.md

 ## Will Uno.UI support a single .NET Standard 2.0 binary model ?

 Not at the moment. iOS and Android platform support relies on the underlying APIs being visible through class hierarchy for performance reasons.
-Also, the .NET Standard model is based on binary sharing, which makes very difficult to use platform features without jumping through hoops such as Dependency Injection and Inversion of Control.
+Also, the .NET Standard model is based on binary sharing, which makes very difficult to use platform features without jumping through hoops such as Dependency Injection, Inversion of Control or reflection.

 ## Does Uno.UI support having controls in a class library ?